Login

 Note: You can only apply for the Tibet Group Visa on Monday, Wednesday and Friday.
 Also, the local Nepalese agencies have a service charge of $20-50 (USD) per person normally based on group size.

-Above information are updated on April 20th, 2018.
+The above information is updated on April 20th, 2023

 What documents shall I need to send you to apply for all necessary Tibet travel permits and/or Visas?

-To obtain Tibet Travel Permits, you’d better arrange your tour through a professional local Tibet travel agency and provide clear scanned copies of your passport and China visa.
-Please be mindful that it’s impossible to board any flights to Tibet without the Tibet Entry Permit.
-However it is not necessary to have physical permits copies to board the train to Lhasa.
+To obtain Tibet Travel Permits, arrange your tour through a professional local Tibet travel agency and provide clear scanned copies of your passport and China visa.
+Boarding flights to Tibet is impossible without the Tibet Entry Permit.
+However, physical permit copies are not necessary to board the train to Lhasa.
+The permits themselves specify every travel destination you will visit during the scheduled itinerary and cannot be changed once in Tibet.
+Be sure to detail all possible destinations and the itinerary before confirming your trip.

-Mt.
+Tibet travel destinations need Military and Foreign Affairs Permits: Mt.
 Kailash trip, Sichuan or Yunnan-Tibet Overland Tour, Tibet-Kashgar Overland Tour, Chamdo and Pomi

-• Tibet travel destinations need PSB permit (Alien’s Travel Permit): Mt.
+Tibet travel destinations need PSB permit (Alien’s Travel Permit): Mt.
 Everest Base Camp, Samye Monastery (southern part of Tibet), Mt.
 Kailash & Lake Manasarovar, Guge Kingdom (West Tibet-Ngari), but these can be issued from the local PSB just before you enter the region.

-How we can enter Tibet from Kathmandu, Nepal?
+How can we enter Tibet from Kathmandu, Nepal?

 What documents are needed if we enter Tibet from Nepal?